-There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management but there are some deficiencies in implementation.
+There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management that is effectively implemented.

 9.5 - Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4).